raksha592/Recommendation-of-Wikipedia-articles/README.md

 Let us look at how we would programmatically parse through and extract the English language Wikipedia articles in an efficient way.
 We will first parse through [https://dumps.wikimedia.org/enwiki/](https://dumps.wikimedia.org/enwiki/) .
 We do this using BeautifulSoup to parse through HTML pages.
 We will be using dumps from September 2018 for our analysis.
 The most recent revision of every single article is available in a single compressed file as ‘pages-articles.xml.bz2’.
 However, we'll download the articles in smaller chunks so that we can then process them in parallel (which we'll see later).
 The total file size of these articles is 15GB when compressed.
-They are divided into 55 partitions and we will be downloading all of them.
+They are divided into 55 partitions and we will be downloading all of them using keras utilities.
+The default download directory of keras is /Keras/Datasets.
+To change this, I have manually added the file path on line number 48.
+You may do the same if you wish to change the path.

 Once we have downloaded the compressed files, we need to parse through them to extract the information we need.
 In our case, we need to extract all the articles which are related to 'Books'.
 To do this, we are using the following libraries:
 1. bz2 library: To parse through Bz2 files